 NB this resource is written with young people in mind

-To identify the health and social care needs of trans people aged 50+ and their hopes, expectations and concerns about service provision in older age.
+Research with the following 3 aims: To identify the health and social care needs of trans people aged 50+ and their hopes, expectations and concerns about service provision in older age.
+To examine attitudes and perceptions of health and social care professionals towards older trans people.
+To produce digital stories and guidelines for health and social care practitioners on supporting older trans people in later life.

 Subtitle: Dignified and inclusive health and social care for older trans people in Wales